daros10/Flutter-NewsApp/README.md

-# newsapp
+# Flutter News APp

-A new Flutter project.
+The app allow to see news with the use of News-API and Provider.

 ## Getting Started